astropy/astropy/docs/models/models.rst

 modified by a subclass of `~astropy.models.fitting.Fitter`.
 When fitting nonlinear models, the values of the parameters are used as initial guesses by the fitting class.

-Models have an `~astropy.models.core.Model.ndim` attribute, which shows how many coordinates the model expects as an input.
+Models have an `~astropy.models.core.Model.number_input_variables` attribute, which shows how many coordinates the model expects as an input.
 All models expect coordinates as separate arguments.
 For example a 2D model expects x and y to be passed separately,